tomlogs/tomlogs.github.io/_posts/2021-11-09-building-a-photos-application-with-azure-app-service-and-blob-storage.md

 Photos are precious: they encapsulate memories, and looking at them brings joy.
 It makes sense to want to back them up on a web application.
 This would also make it easy to view and share pictures on any device, since the application would be accessible through any web browser.

-In this blog post, we are going to build a Python web application from scratch, using the Flask framework and we will use Azure App Service and Azure Blob Storage to host our application and store our pictures.
+In this blog post, we are going to build a Python web application from scratch, using the Flask framework and we will use Azure Blob Storage to store our pictures.
 Let's get started!

 Prerequisites: